gschmutz/nosql-workshop/01-environment/README.md

 ### Add entry to local /etc/hosts File
-To simplify working with the Streaming Platform, add the following entry to your local `/etc/hosts` file.
+To simplify working with the Streaming Platform and for the links below to work, add the following entry to your local `/etc/hosts` file.

 ```
 40.91.195.92	nosqlplatform
 ```

+Replace the IP address by the PUBLIC IP of the docker host.

 ## Services accessible on Streaming Platform
 The following service are available as part of the platform: